CrowdStrike/foundry-sample-insider-risk-sailpoint/README.md

 | Secret detected in staged files | Commit blocked |
 | No secrets found | Commit allowed |
 | pre-commit not installed | No hook runs (secrets not scanned) |

-CI also runs TruffleHog on every push and pull request as an additional safety net.

 **Bypass (false positives only):**
 ```bash